-J. Crew is rowing in the fast lane.
-The retailer is known for its preppy fashions, including jeans, khakis, and other basic (but pricey) items sold to young professionals through its catalogs, websites, and nearly 520 retail and factory stores across the US under the J. Crew, and Madewell banners.
-Madewell is a women's-only collection of hip, casual clothes.
-Outside of the US, the retailer also boasts 32 stores across Canada, London, Hong Kong, and Paris.
-The American retailer sources about 97% of its merchandise from factories outside of the US, 60% being sourced from China and Hong Kong.
+J. Crew is a retailer known for its preppy fashions, including jeans, khakis, and other basic (but pricey) items sold to young professionals through its catalogs, websites, and nearly 520 retail and factory stores across the US.
+Clothing is sold under the J. Crew and Madewell banners; Madewell is a women's-only collection of hip, casual clothes.
+Outside the US, the retailer boasts 32 stores across Canada, London, Hong Kong, and Paris.
+The company sources about 97% of its merchandise from factories outside the US, 60% being sourced from China and Hong Kong.
 Founded in 1947, the company made its name as a catalog retailer.
 Its first physical store appeared in 1989.

 The J. Crew brand (comprising J. Crew Retail and J. Crew Factory) generates some 85% of total revenue.
 About 55% of J. Crew's total sales come from women's apparel sales, while men's and children's apparel sales generate 25% and over 5% of total sales, respectively.
 Accessories brought in the remainder of the retailer's total sales.
 J Crew Retail's stores are upscale and located in high-end regional malls, lifestyle centers, and on-street locations.

 J. Crew Factory stores are located primarily in large outlet malls and sell a specific line of merchandise tailored after products sold in the previous season at J. Crew retail stores and online.